Making LUKE+JACK accessible

 At Luke +Jack, Scotland’s Premiere Sex Shop, we believe that everyone deserves a sex-positive sex life.
 With the term sex-positive, we mean with a

-Please tell us how we can do this, as we need to learn from you!
+Please help us by telling us how we can do this, as we can only to learn from you!

 Most sex toys and

 To do this, we first have to acknowledge our limitations: we are a small business and we don’t own our premises.
 Our shop is housed in an 18th Century listed building where we are unable to install a lift.

 We have step access, and multiple steps and across different levels inside the shop, and have detailed this below.

 With these obstacles limits in mind, we have decided to still ask, “What is there that we can do to improve accessibility?”
 We see this as ways to

 Between the hours of